A cheerful family playing at the beach under the bright sun

 Reporting income increases to your credit card company may help you qualify for an increased credit limit.
 You may also provide personal information like updated housing information.

-What to do before you request an increased credit limit
+What to do before a credit limit increase request

-If you're ready to request a credit limit increase, try following these steps to improve the chances that your credit request gets approved:
+Before requesting a credit limit increase, you may want to review some aspects of your credit history.
+These steps may improve the chances that your credit request gets approved.

 Check your credit report